 Before you do anything else, the most important thing to know about Android data recovery is that you should stop using your phone as soon as possible.
 This will give you the best chance of getting your file back if it is lost.

 When you delete a file, the data isn’t gone at all.
 Android just marks the space where the information is stored as “empty.”
 That means you won’t find the file, and Android will treat it as missing.
 It also means the slots that once contained that data are marked as ready to write over, should new files need space.
 Only when this happens, does the data really become lost, and you can’t get it back.

 This is why it is so important that you stop using your phone and stop taking new photos or installing new apps.
 We would highly recommend that you put your phone in airplane mode.
 This way, you will prevent it from downloading emails, WhatsApp photos, and updates.

 Check your recycle bin

-To check the recycle bin, you will simply need to return to the top level on the Pictures or Albums tab, and then tap the menu in the top right.
-This will open up a menu that includes a “Recycle Bin” option.
-Select that, and you’ll be taken to a folder with all of your “deleted photos.”
+To check the recycle bin, you need to return to the top level on the Pictures or Albums tab and tap the menu in the top right.
+This will open up a menu that includes a Recycle Bin option.
+Select it, and you’ll be taken to a folder with all of your deleted photos.

 Check cloud backup

-Google Photos also has a bin that stores photos for 60 days, but this works a little bit differently: by backing up your photos to Google Drive.
-What this means, is that even if you completely deleted a photo via another app, it may still be salvageable via Google photos.
+Google Photos also has a bin that stores photos for 60 days, but it works a little bit differently by backing up your photos to Google Drive.
+This means even if you completely deleted a photo via another app, it may still be salvageable via Google Photos.
 If you don’t see your photo or video here, check the bin from the hamburger menu in the top left.

-Files will remain here for 60 days.
-If you still don’t have any luck, then you can try visiting photos.google.com.
+If you still don’t have any luck, then try visiting photos.google.com.
 Check the Trash folder from the hamburger menu too.

 Of course, many other apps such as Gmail will also store your files on the cloud by default.